-Drunk driving, whether that be in a car or in a boat, is one crime where I actually feel the legal penalties are too lenient.
-If a person, uninfluenced by booze, drove a car or a boat recklessly and hurt or even killed someone, they would get a more severe sentencing in many jurisdictions than doing the same thing while drunk, "under the influence" as the legal saying goes.
+You've seen me say here that I just don't think we are.
+Drunk driving, whether in a car or in a boat, is one place where I actually feel the legal penalties are too lenient.
+If a person, uninfluenced by booze, drove a car or a boat recklessly and hurt or even killed someone, they would get a more severe sentencing in many jurisdictions than doing the same thing "under the influence."